 Total SDLT due: £3,750 + £4,750 = £8,500

-In this example the increase in SDLT means you will need to pay £6,600 more to purchase a buy to let property.
+In this example, the increase in SDLT means you now need to pay £6,600 more to purchase a buy-to-let property if you already own another property.

 This means you will need to be on hand 24/7 in case your tenants have a problem.
-If the boiler or washing machine breaks it will be your job to get it sorted, and these things can be very costly to repair or replace.
+If the boiler or washing machine breaks down it will be your job to get it sorted, and these things can be very costly to repair or replace.
+There will also be wear and tear on the property.

 If you are able to find tenants quickly and easily it will save you money and potential headaches.
 However, you will need to: